sharktacos/VFX-software-prefs/docs/substancePaintertoMaya.md

 - **BaseColor/diffuse and SSS maps**<br> No detection.
 These are connected, but the mipmap created by ```maketx``` are only a single tile (8x8 pixels) to save memory.
 - **Metalness maps**<br> No detection.
 These are connected, but the mipmap created by ```maketx``` are only a single tile (8x8 pixels) to save memory.
-- **Bump & Normal maps**<br> Unused.
-Will not connect the flat texture map, as it will have no effect on the shader.
+- **Bump & Normal maps**<br> If detected will not connect the flat texture map, as it will have no effect on the shader.
-- **Spec roughness maps**<br> Unused.
-Will not connect the flat map and correspronding spec mask network (see below).
+- **Spec roughness maps**<br> If detected will not connect the flat map and correspronding spec mask network (see below).
 The roughness slider value remains at its default settings.
 - **Layer Mask Maps**<br> No detection.
 Because these are exported manually, it is assumed you are not exporting an empty map.

 **Delete Flat Texture Map Files**<br> Option to delete the unused flat texture map files from disc.
 Defaults to unchecked.

 ## Flat Detection of EXR textures

-To parse OpenEXR files the script requires the Python module *imageio* together with the *freeimage* plugin.
-These are installed on the school's lab computers.
-If you are working on your own computer the script will display a message saying it cannot parse the exr for flat detection for that map.
+The scrip supports flat detection of OpenEXR files via the Python module *imageio*.
+This is installed on the school's lab computers.
+If you are working on your a computer where this is not installed the script will display a message saying it cannot parse the exr for flat detection for that map.
 The imageio module can easily be added to Maya's Python interpreter using the following [mayapy](https://knowledge.autodesk.com/support/maya/learn-explore/caas/CloudHelp/cloudhelp/2022/ENU/Maya-Scripting/files/GUID-72A245EC-CDB4-46AB-BEE0-4BBBF9791627-htm.html) command from a terminal:

 ```